Choosing the Right Photography Workshop

 • Will I know what to expect before the trip?

-• Will I feel comfortable on this workshop if I’m still learning?
+• Will I feel comfortable if I’m still learning?

 Those questions matter.
 In fact, they may matter more than the destination itself.